Polo Grounds Baseball provides entertainment and amusement while emphasizing fellowship, community, and baseball scholarship.

 Article 12: New Membership

-Applications for membership will be reviewed as needed, and will be judged by the Commissioner based upon the following criteria: 1) openings among PGB franchises; 2) evidence of an energetic and involved membership by the applicant; 3) daily access to e-mail/internet, and be availability for all off-season drafts; and 4) recent history in SOM or other relevant leagues.
+Applications for membership will be reviewed as needed, and will be judged by the Commissioner based upon the following criteria: 1) openings among PGB franchises; 2) evidence of an energetic and involved membership by the applicant; and 3) consistent access to e-mail/internet, and be availability for all off-season drafts.

 Article 13: Resignation of Membership